 6. Are there restrictions on how I can use my Pell Grant refund?
 Yes!
 This is not “extra” cash that you can spend on a sound bar for your entertainment system.
 This money is to be used to pay for your out-of-pocket expenditures for eligible school-related expenses – for example, books, lab materials, or art supplies, a bus pass to cover your daily ride to and from campus, or the rent owed on your off-campus apartment.
 Pell money can be used for food, but we’re talking about the slice or two of pizza you need for your dinner, not a pizza party for your friends.

 7. If I’ve been awarded a Pell Grant for my freshman year, is the grant automatically renewed for my sophomore year?
 No. Pell Grant eligibility is determined on an annual basis, and you have to submit a new FAFSA each year.
 Your Pell eligibility could increase or decrease, depending on changes in your family situation.
 For example, you may be eligible for a larger Pell award if your twin siblings enroll in college next year.

 After your freshman year, you’ll file a “renewal” FAFSA, which is pretty much like the FAFSA you submit for your first year in college, so don’t forget or lose your FAFSA PIN.
 If you want to apply for financial aid for the 2014-15 academic year, make sure to file your renewal FAFSA as soon as possible after January 1, 2014.

 Tip: You can use the FAFSA4caster to estimate your eligibility for federal financial aid, including federal student loans as well as Pell Grants.

-Mandy Sponholtz is a Policy Analyst at USA Funds in Lawrence, Kansas.
+Mandy Sponholtz is a Senior Policy Analyst at USA Funds in Lawrence, Kansas.